Monday, June 10, 2024

 Compare psyche and pneuma, Greek and Latin, animus and spiritus.

 In preliterate culture breath (psyche) and life (pneuma) were more or less equivalent, while in literate culture we can speak of these in two senses, one in which they are equal and one where they are not.
-The exodus is the mother of the myth of creation.
-The Jews were brought out of Egypt.
-The world was brought out of the cosmos, of infinity.

 What leads to self realization, the bringing of the absolute to the front of the consciousness, is vibration, frequency, whether visual, audible, or mental; the entering of the state of consciousness returning on itself is inevitably accompanied by the occurrence of a precipitating encounter of the “individual” soul with a certain harmony that, like a rose bears its fragrance, bears the “fragrance” of Ultimate Reality.